GuenovaLab/Darier/README.md

 # Darrier
 A single-cell RNA analysis of in-house Darrier disease integrated with Psoriasis and Healthy samples (GEO portal number GSE162183).

+## Usage
+In order to run the analysis, first put the Darrier matrices as well as the Psoriasis and Healthy matrices from GSE162183 in an "input" folder.
+Then, run the R script.

 ## Methods